apigee-127/volos/cache/redis/README.md

  host:     redis host (optional, default = 127.0.0.1)
  port:     redis port (optional, default = 6379)
  options:  redis options (hash, optional) - note: return_buffers will be forced to true

+Note: The cache name represents a namespace.
+A created cache will share values (but not necessary options) with other volos-quota-redis caches on this node you create using the same name.